stonepros/stone/doc/rados/api/librados-intro.rst

             +--------+  Selects  +---------------+

-The Ceph Storage Cluster handle encapsulates the client configuration, including:
+The Stone Storage Cluster handle encapsulates the client configuration, including:

 - The `user ID`_ for ``rados_create()`` or user name for ``rados_create2()``
   (preferred).
-- The :term:`cephx` authentication key
+- The :term:`stonex` authentication key
 - The monitor ID and IP address
 - Logging levels
 - Debugging levels